 Hello, my name is Sheila and welcome to my website.

-I understand that to consider going to counselling can be a really big decision, so I hope that I can provide enough information for you so that contacting me is a little easier.
+I understand that thinking about going to counselling can be a really big decision, so I hope that I can provide enough information for you so that contacting me is a little easier.

 We all aim to get through life without encountering any difficulties and talking things through with family and friends can be really useful.
 However, there are times when it can be helpful to talk to an impartial empathetic professional in privacy and independent of your circumstances.